pclus/multilayerLFP/README.md

 that read the original LFP data and compute, respectively, the bipolar potential differences and the CSD:

-- `bipolar()` computes the first derivative using the columns of the prove.
+- `bipolar()` computes the first derivative along each column of the prove.
 Therefore, in the `bipolar_<flag>.bin` binary files the 4 first and the 4 last channels are missing.
-Hence `read_channel(1,t0,tf,"bipolar_pre")` reads the bipolar data for channel 5.
+So there are 376 channels in the binaries, and `read_channel(id,t0,tf,"bipolar_pre")` reads the bipolar data for channel `id+4`.

-- `csd()` computes the CSD using Poisson's equation for the inner columns of the prove.
+- `csd()` computes the CSD using Poisson's equation.
+It can only be calculated within the inner columns of the prove.
 Therefore, in `csd_<flag>.bin` only 384/2-2=190 channels are computed (the two inner columns minus the first and last row, i.e., channels 1 and 384).
-The relation of `read_channel` and the actual channel therefore is:
+The relation between what is passed to `read_channel` and the actual channel is given in the following table:

 | `id` | `channel`  |
 |:-:   |:-:         |